After a bad break-up or a divorce, you often look back and wonder, “What was I thinking? How did I ever think this was

 You took information in — but through the eyes filled with “lust/love,” you only saw what you wanted to see.

 And then, you began to weave a story, a fairy tale basically, of how things will be.
 What will happen next and how it will be just so wonderful.
 You envision happiness and contentedness and fulfillment.
 The things in real life that you’re a little uncomfortable with?
 They will change for the better, “I just know it.”
-Those concerns are pushed aside and so instead of taking time, instead of waiting to see what knowing someone for a year or two will be like, instead of moving slowly toward an increased commitment, instead of listening to see if your soon-to-be partner takes responsibility for their own actions, you joyfully dive in.
+Those concerns are pushed aside and instead of waiting to see what knowing someone for a year or two will be like, instead of moving slowly toward an increased commitment, instead of listening to see if your soon-to-be partner takes responsibility for their own actions, you joyfully dive in.

 It’s great… at first.
 “Everything’s going to work out,” the little voice inside your head starts chanting.
-Maybe you get married and start to weave your lives together.
-Or you make decisions that change your own life, because it seems important for the relationship.
-You move to be with them, or you don’t see your own friends much anymore.
-Your life revolves around making the relationship work.
+Maybe you get married and begin to weave your lives together.
+Or you make decisions that change your own life, because it seems important for the relationship Your life revolves around making the relationship work.

 But, over time, the patterns that you intentionally made cloudy become much more clear, despite your best attempts to keep them hidden.

 And the fairy tale can become a nightmare…

-You still appreciate their drive, but even on the weekends when the two of you have both sets of kids, your partner’s working.
-You begin to feel like the unpaid babysitter, not a spouse.
+You appreciate her drive, but even on the weekends when the two of you have both sets of kids, she’s working.
+You begin to feel like a single parent with a roommate, not a spouse.

 Things you justified — become painful to see but you can’t ignore the issues.